Oldest Bars in San Francisco by Neighborhood

 La Rocca's Corner (957 Columbus Avenue)

-Opened in 1934, this sports bar has a history steeped in baseball lore as Joe DiMaggio's favorite hangout.
+This sports bar has a history steeped in baseball lore as Joe DiMaggio's favorite hangout.
 During the 1940s and 50s, local mobsters were known to frequent La Rocca’s as well.

 The Saloon (1232 Grant Street)

-The oldest "Saloon" in the city, the Saloon has been has a great place to grab a drink and get your dance on since the 60s (19th and 20th century).
+The oldest "Saloon" in the city, The Saloon has been has a great place to grab a drink and get your dance on since the 60s (19th and 20th century).

 Trad'r Sams (6150 Geary Street)

-Before the heyday of the tiki craze in the 1960s there was Trad'r Sams.
+Before the heyday of the tiki craze in the 1960s there was Trad'r Sam.
 On top of the kitschy drinks they serve here, you'll get a geography lesson.
 The seating areas are named after tropical islands.

 The Endup (401 Sixth Street)

-Home to San Francisco's after-hours crowd, the Endup has two indoor bars, an outdoor bar and food stand, a lounge with a pool table, a high-powered sound system and a dance floor with provocative lighting.
-What was once a club that catered to gay San Francisco, now welcomes all walks of life.
+Home to San Francisco's after-hours crowd, The Endup has two indoor bars, an outdoor bar and food stand, a lounge with a pool table, a high-powered sound system and a dance floor with provocative lighting.
+What was once a club that catered to gay San Francisco now welcomes all walks of life.
 When you hear the bass thumping, you know you're close by.

 Hotel Utah Saloon (500 4th Street)